rustyrussell/million-channels-project/README.md

 2. building the network consists of analyzing a provided network and scaling it up.
-   Therefore, you need your own network data and set analysisListChannelsFile You can use data provided in data/channels_1-18-18.json.zx (make sure you unzip) To get your own network data to feed into main.py for building the network, run:
+   Therefore, you need your own network data and set analysisListChannelsFile You can use data provided in data/channels_1-18-18.json.zx (make sure you unzip).
+   To get your own network data to feed into main.py for building the network, run:
    `./lightning-cli listchannels` on a highly connected node.
    You can use scrapeConnectedNodes.py to help make your node highly connected